4 practical principles of high-quality database integration tests in Go

 Testing database race conditions

-Our applications are not working in the void.
-It can always be the case that two multiple clients may try to do the same operation, and only one can win!
+Our applications don’t work in a void.
+It can always happen that multiple clients try to do the same operation, and only one can win!

 In our case, the typical scenario is when two clients try to schedule a training at the same time.
 We can have only one training scheduled in one hour.